Vaughan: Sports

 Vaughan is home to many amateur sports teams for a variety of sports, with an organization running a league for each of the four major sports.
-There are also rep and select levels of these sports where the Vaughan Rangers, Vaughan Panthers, and Vaughan Kings represent the city in youth hockey, the Vaughan Vikings represent the city in baseball, the Vaughan Rebels represent the city in football, and the Vaughan Panthers represent the city in basketball.
+There are also rep and select levels of these sports where the Vaughan Rangers, Vaughan Panthers, and Vaughan Kings represent the city in youth hockey, the Vaughan Vikings represent the city in baseball, the Vaughan Rebels represent the city in football, and the Vaughan Panthers, and Royals United represent the city in basketball.
 Vaughan also has a high softball following, with the Vaughan Vikings and Woodbridge Warriors offering house league and rep opportunities, as well as and adult World Series Slo Pitch league.
 The city also hosts the Vaughan Flames, a youth organization exclusively for woman's hockey.
 The name also belonged to the former CWHL hockey team that folded in 2010.
 Additionally, the Vaughan Vipers formerly played in the Ontario Provincial Junior A Hockey League.
 In 2012, the Vipers were decommissioned and withdrew from their league.

 The city is also home to numerous golf and country clubs.
 These include The National Golf Club of Canada, one of Canada's highest ranking golf clubs.